Geography & History

 We use an ‘enquiry’ based approach to learning which enables the children to explore geographical questions as independent researchers.
 The children are encouraged to make links across the curriculum, and use skills learned in English, History, ICT, Mathematics and Science to further their learning.
 Field trips are also an important means of connecting the children with their locality.
 We hope that exposure to the cultural and environmental diversity of the world will help the children develop into caring and well informed adults of the future.

-Within the Foundation Stage, these two subjects are taught under the title of “Knowledge and Understanding of the World – People and Communities”.
+Within the Foundation Stage, these two subjects are taught under the title of “Knowledge and Understanding of the World, My School, My Area– People and Communities, Chesterfield”.
 The children discuss and investigate places and people around the world.
 The key skills that are taught are then extended as the pupils move up the School.
 They use their senses to explore the world around them and look closely at patterns and change.

 Within KS1 and KS2, History and Geography are taught within the Creative Curriculum which covers all elements of the 2014 National Curriculum.
 This means that teachers can use their professional judgement to determine the length of time that is spent on each topic.
 There are, however, many objectives for each topic that need to be taught to ensure outcomes are met.
 These objectives for each year group are taught within the time frame allowed for their topic.